danielbodnar/awesome-stars/README.md

 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [sn99/Optimizing-linux](https://github.com/sn99/Optimizing-linux) - A simple guide for optimizing linux 🐧 in detail
 - [Azure/CCOInsights](https://github.com/Azure/CCOInsights) - Welcome to the Continuous Cloud Optimization Power BI Dashboard GitHub Project.
 In this repository you will find all the guidance and files needed to deploy the Dashboard in your environment to take b
-- [aidenybai/million](https://github.com/aidenybai/million) - Make React faster, automatically ⚡ 70% performance optimization ▶️ npx million@latest
+- [aidenybai/million](https://github.com/aidenybai/million) - Optimize React performance and make your React 70% faster.
+No migration at all.
 - [abumq/residue](https://github.com/abumq/residue) - Real-time centralized logging server ⚡

 ## oracle